mondoohq/docs/docs/cnquery/cli/cnquery_providers.md

 ### Synopsis

 Manage your providers.
-List and install new ones or update existing ones.
+List and install new ones or update existing ones

 ```
 cnquery providers [flags]